klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

     2. If however you want multiple tasks to share a GPU, then you should use `--ntasks-per-gpu=<number_of_tasks>`.
 There are use cases where this makes sense.

+    This however does not always work...

-Note however that the allocation in this simple scheme is not always efficient.
+The job steps created in this simple scheme do not always run the programs at optimal efficiency.
 Slurm has various strategies to assign tasks to nodes, and there is an option which we will discuss in the next session of the course (binding) to change that.
 Moreover, not all clusters use the same default setting for this strategy.
 Cores and CPUs are assigned in order and this is not always the best order.